Kalyanbabuallamudi/Kalyanbabuallamudi/README.md

 # Hi, I'm Kalyan Babu Allamudi! 👋

-I'm a Full Stack Developer with a passion for **AI/ML**, dedicated to building seamless and efficient web applications.
+I'm a Full-Stack Developer with strong foundations in Data Structures and Cloud Technologies (AWS, GCP).
+I'm passionate about building seamless and efficient web applications.

 ---